 Jobs are posted on the SGA_Dallas Blackboard, the Free Speech Bulletin Board, and in the Job Binder in the Student Life Office Resource Area.

-9. What do I need to do to get an absence approved?
+9. What do I need to do to get an absence document verification?

 You need to bring in a completed attendance form along with documentation confirming the reason for your absence, such as a medical doctor’s note.
 Verifiable absences include illness/hospitalization (with doctor’s note), care of a parent, spouse or child for whom you are the primary caregiver, military duty, subpoena to a court case (other than traffic violation or jury duty), and the funeral of an immediate family member.